-Samford University's School of Public Health is home to five academic departments, which comprise of five undergraduate majors, five graduate degree programs and one certificate program, the Dietetic Internship.
+Samford University's School of Public Health is home to four academic departments, which comprise of five undergraduate majors, five graduate degree programs and one certificate program, the Dietetic Internship.
 As the only Christian school of public health in the southeast, students are taught in a faith-based context that develops distinctive leaders in a shifting world.

 Samford’s Department of Healthcare Administration and Informatics was created for people who are called to serve through dynamic leadership.

 Nutrition and Dietetics